awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorS3Origin.md

 CloudFront always caches responses to `GET` and `HEAD` requests\.
 You can also configure CloudFront to cache responses to `OPTIONS` requests\.
 CloudFront does not cache responses to requests that use the other methods\.

 If you use an Amazon S3 bucket as the origin for your distribution and if you use CloudFront origin access identities, `POST` requests aren't supported in some Amazon S3 regions and `PUT` requests in those regions require an additional header\.
-For more information, see [Using an Origin Access Identity in Amazon S3 Regions that Support Only Signature Version 4 Authentication](private-content-restricting-access-to-s3.md#private-content-origin-access-identity-signature-version-4)\.
+For more information, see [Using an OAI in Amazon S3 Regions that Support Only Signature Version 4 Authentication](private-content-restricting-access-to-s3.md#private-content-origin-access-identity-signature-version-4)\.

 If you want to use multi\-part uploads to add objects to an Amazon S3 bucket, you must add a CloudFront origin access identity to your distribution and grant the origin access identity the needed permissions\.
 For more information, see [Restricting Access to Amazon S3 Content by Using an Origin Access Identity](private-content-restricting-access-to-s3.md)\.